-When a company has business liability insurance, they show to their customers and prospects that they take their job seriously.
+When a company has business liability insurance, they show their customers and prospects that they take their job seriously.
 Seeking operational protection gives their clients peace of mind as they will see the business as responsible and trustworthy, even during possible accidents or mistakes.

 For many businesses, especially newer ones, there might not be an owned piece of real estate to establish an office in.
 In the world of leasing commercial property, many landlords would also require an insurance certificate.

 Why would landlords ask for this?
-Having these policies will give them the assurance that a business has financial protection in case there will be a need to cover any expenses related to the property should accidents happen at the rented space.
+Having these policies will give them the assurance that a business has financial protection in case there will be a need to cover any expenses related to the property should accidents happen in the rented space.

 The average general liability insurance cost is $42 per month or $500 per year.
 It can go higher or lower depending on the risk levels of the company, its industry, and its history of former claims.
-Usually, businesses like construction, landscaping, and cleaning have higher premiums in comparison to office jobs like IT, accounting, and finance.
+Usually, businesses like construction, landscaping and cleaning have higher premiums in comparison to office jobs like IT, accounting, and finance.

-Small business owners generally go for two types of general liability insurance, either a 1 million policy of a 2 million aggregate policy.
+Small business owners generally go for two types of general liability insurance, either a 1 million policy or a 2 million aggregate policy.
 On average, a 1 million dollar business liability insurance policy would cost $300 to $1,000 a year, depending on the limitations.

 On the other hand, a 2 million dollar policy ranges from $500 to $1,300 annually.
 For those with larger businesses in need of more coverage, a 5 million dollar policy usually costs $700 to $1,500 per year.

 Managing risk goes hand-in-hand with operating a business, so it is important to address those risks and be prepared for whatever might happen.
-As much as anyone would never want an accident or mistakes to happen, humans are not perfect creatures, and there are companies with the dangerous nature of work.
+As much as anyone would never want an accident or mistake to happen, humans are not perfect creatures, and there are companies with the dangerous nature of work.